duelj/design-manual/ui-toolkit/landing-page.md

 <h2 id="content-guidelines">Content Guidelines</h2>

+* Generally,  content components should work together to provide an overview of the information organized below this page or about the campaign.
+Give users clear next steps and calls to actions so they can quickly decide what content is relevant to them and where they should go next.
+* This page should be written and organized in a way that aids the user in skimming and quickly navigating to lower-level pages.
 * Page titles are sentence case and use the word “and” instead of “&”.
-The Mega Menu follows a different style.
+(Note that navigation labels follows a different style.)
-* The content components should work together to create an overview of the information held within that section or campaign.
-* Should be written and organized in a way that aids the user in skimming and quickly navigating to lower-level pages where they’ll find the information they need.
-* Full width body copy is not an option in this template.
-* Components should work together to give users clear next steps and calls to actions; give them the opportunity to decide quickly what content is relevant to them and where they should go next.
+* Email signup component should only be used on campaign landing pages.
+This component is not used on Landing pages.

 <h2 id="style">Style</h2>